-The traditional baccalaureate curriculum Program of Study is designed for recent high school graduates and requires eight (8) semesters of full-time study on the Omaha campus.
-The College of Nursing (CON) has variations of the traditional 4-year Program of Study to accommodate students with various interests, including those related to Reserve Officers Training Corp (ROTC) and study abroad.
+The traditional baccalaureate curriculum is designed for recent high school graduates and requires eight (8) semesters of full-time study on the Omaha campus.
+The College of Nursing (CON) has variations of the traditional 4-year curriculum to accommodate students with various interests, including, but not limited to:

 Admission

 The College of Nursing recommends that these students pursue a strong college preparation course of study in high school, which would include courses in science and math.
 High school chemistry, or its equivalent, is required for admission into the College of Nursing.
-An ACT composite score of at least 22 or SAT Verbal score of 500 is recommended.
+An ACT composite score of at least 24 or combined SAT score of 1100 is recommended.

-Admission to the College of Nursing is a two-tiered process.
-Acceptance is conditional until both separate steps are successfully completed.
+Admission to the College of Nursing is a two-tiered process, both conditions must be successfully completed.

 - Academic acceptance is based on academic credentials and application materials.

-The policies of the College of Arts and Sciences governing the granting of Advanced Placement (AP), transfer or other credit apply to students in the College of Nursing except when for selected nursing courses.
+The policies of the College of Arts and Sciences govern the granting of Advanced Placement (AP), transfer, or other credit apply to students in the College of Nursing, except for selected nursing courses.

 Requirements for Graduation